WIN0624/Weibo_RepostRelationship_Visualization_Platform/updateLog.md

 ### MAY 20, 2020
 1. add 'hottopic_bar.html' in `frontEnd`, visualize hot topic in a bar chart.
 2. add 'hottopic_table.html' in `frontEnd`, visualize hot topic in a table.
+3. add `repostRelation.html` in `frontEnd`
+4. modify`repostRelation.js`in `frontEnd`, add a method to add the source blogger node and solve the problem of duplicate name

 <br><br><br>